-Greece: Environmental upgrades to follow privatization of PPC’s coal-fired units4.
-September 2017. / SEE Energy News
+Greece: Environmental upgrades to follow privatization of PPC’s coal-fired units, SEE Energy News

 According to the new, stricter greenhouse gases emission limits announced few days ago by the European Commission, Greek Public Power Corporation (PCC) is facing the need to upgrade some of the coal-fired units that remain under its control after the expected bailout-required sale of some 40 % of its lignite capacity.